rmart1368/P3/README.md

 ### Steps

 1. git clone --recurse-submodules https://github.com/CVEProject/cvelistV5.git
+2. run sql_setup.py and wait for it to comb through all appropriate files, may take a few minutes.

 C++ code:
 1)download all files (import new data from python script if necessary)